AtharulKhan/chrome-power-projects/memory-bank/progress.md

    - More compact project items

 4. **Unified Import/Export**:

    - Implemented a single import/export system for all user data (projects and saved groups).
    - Added UI controls to the project management modal.
    - This provides a comprehensive backup and restore solution.

+5. **Non-Destructive Project Opening**:
+   - Modified project opening behavior to preserve existing tabs
+   - Projects now open in the current window alongside existing tabs
+   - Removed the destructive tab deletion that was happening before